nnsahu02/nnsahu02/README.md

 # 💫 About Me:
-I'm a softwear developer woking on js, nodejs, react
+I'm a softwear developer woking on Js, NodeJs and React.

 ## 🌐 Socials: